Here to help kids who suffer grief and loss.

 Photo of Scott with son Andrew at his parents' (Helen and Bruce Riley) 25th anniversary party, October 2007

-We are currently striving to help programs provided by:
+We are currently striving to grow these programs:

 Dadvocates by Kind Hearts

-Helen Riley, Executive Director and Founder of Kind Hearts has earned the Effective Facilitation Certificate from the National Fatherhood Initiative®, and now, Kind Hearts is offering resources and programs for dads!
+Kind Hearts has earned the Effective Facilitation Certificate from the National Fatherhood Initiative and now offers resources and programs for dads!

-If you know of a dad who is disconnected from his child/children - tell them about us!
-We are trying to help reduce the number of fatherless homes by helping dads be involved in their children's lives!
+If you know of a dad who is disconnected from his child/children, tell them about us!

 Dadvocates Job Shop

 Employers, if you're looking for reliable, hard workers, please check out profiles of our dads who are looking for work, or contact Kind Hearts to work with us on a continual basis.

 Check back often for updated event listings for Kind Hearts and the origanizations we support.

 Make a Donation in Any Amount to Kind Hearts

 Kind Hearts needs funding to cover fundraisers.
 Any amount you can give is greatly appreciated.